EricLBuehler/mistral.rs/README.md

 ### X-LoRA
 **Preparing the X-LoRA Ordering File**
-The X-LoRA ordering file is only necessary if the X-LoRA config JSON file does not contain a mapping of adapters.
-If it does, it is not necessary to modify the ordering file.
+The X-LoRA ordering file is necessary to prepare before inference with an X-LoRA model.
+However, it is easy with a provided [`script`](xlora-orderings/create_ordering.py)!

 The X-LoRA ordering JSON file contains 2 parts.
 The first is the order of the adapters and the second, the layer ordering.
 The layer ordering has been automatically generated and should not be manipulated as it controls the application of scalings.
 However the order of adapter should be an array of strings which are the adapter names corresponding to the order the adapters were specified during training.
 For example, if the adapters were specified as a dictionary: